cburchert/fizzbuzz-asm/README.md

 # fizzbuzz-asm
-Short implementation of fizzbuzz in x86 assembler
+Short implementation of fizzbuzz in x86 assembler for linux